fortinmike/Regexer/README.md

 ## Implementation Details

-- Regexer caches and indexes compiled regexes by a hash of their pattern and options, so multiple regexes using the same pattern with different options will not clash.
+- Regexer caches and indexes compiled regexes by their pattern and options, so multiple regexes using the same pattern with different options will not clash.

 ## Installation